 Pat Your Pet Five Finger Grooming Glove

 To keep pet hair to a minimum in your home, you’ve got to start at the source: your lovable furball.
 Clayton suggests buying a shedding glove and spending a few minutes each day brushing your pet with it.
 “With a shedding glove (or brush, if you prefer), you will be able to catch all that loose hair before it is wafted into the air,” he explains.
 “A quick brushing session every day will make a huge difference in how much pet hair lands on different surfaces around your home.”
-A product like this Pat Your Pet Five Finger Grooming Glove is easier to handle than some brushes and can get the job done while you’re literally petting your furry friend.
+A product like this Pat Your Pet Five Finger Grooming Glove is easier to handle than some brushes and serves as a great pet hair remover while you’re literally petting your furry friend.
 Some pets, of course, shed less than others, including these 25 dog breeds that don’t shed (that much).